Shoaib-Saikat/GenInfoSync/README.md

-# GenInfoSync-Project
+# GenInfoSync

 ## Overview
-GenInfoSync-Project is an automation initiative aimed at efficiently submitting gene data into Bangladesh's inaugural genetic disease database.
+GenInfoSync is an automation initiative aimed at efficiently submitting gene data into Bangladesh's inaugural genetic disease database.
 This project comprises three Python scripts designed to streamline the collection, submission, and verification of genetic information within the database.

 ## Functionalities
 - **Data Collection Script:** The initial script gathers information for eight essential fields required to complete a gene information submission form.